The world is full stretched,

 First published in Banshee

 Rachel Coventry’s poetry has appeared in many journals including Poetry Ireland Review, The SHop, Cyphers, The Honest Ulsterman and The Stony Thursday Book.
 She was selected for the Poetry Ireland Introductions Series in 2014.
 In 2016 she won the Galway University Hospitals Arts Trust Annual Poetry Competition and was short-listed for the Patrick Kavanagh Poetry Award.
 She is currently writing a PhD on Heidegger’s poetics at NUIG.
-Her debut collection is forthcoming from Salmon Poetry.
+Her debut collection was published by Salmon Poetry.